inBeat/inbeat-website/content/top-influencers/tiktok/gaming/switzerland/_index.md

 ---
-title: Top 10 Gaming TikTok Influencers In Switzerland In 2023
+title: Top 10 Gaming TikTok Influencers In Switzerland In 2024
 description: >-
-  Find top gaming TikTok influencers in Switzerland in 2023.
+  Find top gaming TikTok influencers in Switzerland in 2024.
 Most popular hashtags: #gaming #fyp #foryou #fortnite.
 platform: TikTok
-hits: 25
+hits: 23
-text_top: Discover the best TikTok influencers on inBeat.
+text_top: See the best TikTok influencers on inBeat.
-text_bottom: Our platform holds 25 TikTok influencers like this in Switzerland for you to pitch.
+text_bottom: Our search engine holds 23 TikTok influencers like this in Switzerland for you to work with.
 profiles:
   - username: "chiefavalon"
     fullname: >-